KikyoBRV/WorldData/README.md

 ```

 ## Functions currently available
-* User can create "Bar Chart" in "Statistic Data" page.
+* User can use all function in "Statistic Data" page.
 * Other feature will be updated as soon as possible